DanielCreggOrganization/w5-lab-classes-objects-danielcregg/README.md

 1. Define a class named `Student`.
 2. Add fields: `String name`, `int age`, `String studentID`.
 3. Write a method `displayInfo()` that prints the student's details.
-4. Write the code in a `Student.java` file.

 **Sample Output when `displayInfo()` is called**: